The Proposals

 Play areas, food growing spaces, and enhanced wildlife habitats

-Creation of an enhanced orchard and walking trails
+Creation of enhanced orchard and walking trails

 Benefits